About Killeen

 Fingerprinting Services

-Fingerprinting services for Killeen, Texas residents are available through the local police department and authorized third-party providers in Bell County.
+Fingerprinting services for Killeen, Texas residents are available through local police (where present) and authorized third-party providers in Bell County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Killeen Police Department or the Bell County Sheriff's Office for scheduling, fees, and required documentation.
-The Texas Department of Justice or state police may also process fingerprint-based background checks.
+Contact local police (where present) or the Bell County Sheriff's Office for scheduling, fees, and required documentation.
+The Texas Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions